 Have a contest

-Have your visitors to drop their business cards into a bowl to go in the draw to win a prize.
+Have your visitors drop their business cards into a bowl to go in the draw to win a prize.
 The prize should be something people desire, or something memorable.
-Make them come back for the draw at specified time.
+Make them come back for the draw at specified time if you can.

-Have an interactive game, such as a videogame or bean bag toss at your stand.
+Have an interactive game, such as a video game, VR interaction or bean bag toss at your stand.
 The holder of the highest score wins.
 This one is particularly good, because people will return to your stand during the day to see who has the highest score.

 Get your visitors to tag your stand in a selfie and upload it to Facebook, Twitter or Instagram to enter into a contest.
 Create a special hashtag relating to your business and the exhibition for them to use.

-A good old prize wheel is always draws a crowd.
+A good idea is the prize wheel – it always draws a crowd.
 Give visitors a turn at spinning the wheel, they will love it.

 Some great prizes ideas